 Advanced Writing in the Disciplines (AWD) is a requirement for all Northeastern undergraduates.
-Many AWD courses are discipline specific—for instance, Advanced Writing in the Health Sciences—but there is also a mixed-discipline AWD course (ENGL3301).
+Many AWD courses are discipline specific—for instance, Advanced Writing in the Health Sciences—but there is also an interdisciplinary AWD course (ENGW3301).
 AWD can be taken online; this option may be ideal for students on co-op.
+Additionally, students can petition to enroll in sections of ENGW3301 designated for students for whom English is not their first language (for petition information, contact Ms. Linda Collins: email@example.com.
 Whether discipline-specific or mixed-discipline, face-to-face or online, AWD courses have the following in common:

 - AWD is advanced: When a student enrolls in AWD, she or he should have fulfilled the First-Year Writing requirement, should be undertaking intensive study in a major, and should have accrued 56 academic credits.
 Many students find it best to take AWD after they have completed their first co-op.
 Prior co-op experience is recommended, but not required.